MEMBER SECTION

 BMSBs pose a high biosecurity risk to Australia.
 This is an invasive pest, native to Asia, and is highly capable of hitchhiking, highly mobile in nature and lack of effective lures.
 They can severely impact the Australian agricultural industries as well as a nuisance pest to homes, vehicles and factories, seeking shelter in these areas over the winter.
 They are more frequently found on goods arriving in Australia between September and April, coinciding with the late autumn and winter seasons in the northern hemisphere.

-1) certain goods/targetted goods manufactured in, or shipped from target risk countries, that have been shipped between 1 September 2022 and 30 April 2023 ( inclusive), and/or
+BMSB seasonal measures will apply to targeted goods manufactured in or shipped from target risk countries, that have been shipped between 1 September and 30 April (inclusive), and to vessels that berth, load, or tranship from target risk countries within the same period.

-Note: The shipped on board date, as indicated on the Ocean Bill of lading, is the date used to determine when goods have been shipped.
+Note: The shipped on board date, as indicated on the Ocean Bill of Lading, is the date used to determine when goods have been shipped.
 “Gate in” dates and times will not be accepted to determine when goods are shipped.

-• undergo a mandatory seasonal pest inspection on arrival in Australia
+• Undergo a mandatory seasonal pest inspection on arrival in Australia.

-Target risk countries (39)
+Target risk countries (41)

 Any target high risk or target risk goods manufactured in, or shipped from these countries are subject to the BMSB seasonal measures.
 Any vessel that that berths at, load or tranships from these countries are also subject to BMSB seasonal measures: